lab1092/blender-manual_ja/manual/data_system/files/import/collada.rst

 .. figure:: /images/Manual_Data_System_Files_Import_COLLADA_exporter.jpg

-The Collada module has been implemented as a flexible tool for exporting and importing . dae files.
+The Collada module has been implemented as a flexible tool for exporting and importing ``.dae`` files.
 We have taken care to provide a set of parameters which should make it possible to export/import Collada files from/to a variety of tools.
 But please be aware that we are not yet finished with the Collada module.
 So it may well be possible that your particular usage scenario is not yet supported.